 Oreb and Zeeb, Zebah and Salmuna

-The Lord came to die on the cross, to become a sin offering, a substitute for us who believe in Him.
-He reconciled us to the Father and paid the ransom price for our lives with His own blood.
-3 days later He was risen from the dead to be the Righteousness for us before God the Father.
-So that whoever repents, turns to God, and believes in Jesus as Lord and Savior, would no longer perish in the eternal death.
+Lord Jesus, the Son of God, willingly died on the cross as a sin offering and substitute for those who believe in Him.
+Through His death, He reconciled us to the Father and paid the ransom price for our lives with His own blood.
+Three days later, He rose from the dead and became our Righteousness before God the Father.
+Therefore, whoever repents, turns to God, and believes in Jesus as Lord and Savior, will not perish in eternal death.

 When the perishable puts on the imperishable, and the mortal puts on immortality, then shall come to pass the saying that is written: